maddyzt/jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1.
+Users can browse plants, and them to cart, and checkout using Stripe testing credit cards.

 ## Setup